 6. Multidisciplinary indexes/databases may be desirable for interdisciplinary work.
 Examples of some of these are Academic Search Premier, JSTOR, Scopus, and Web of Science (Arts & Humanities, Social Sciences and Science Citation Indexes).
 A couple of others are HathiTrust Digital Library and Project MUSE.

-8. To help you with organizing or managing your research, consider using a citation management tool.
-Rutgers subscribes to RefWorks and ProQuest Flow.
-Some schools subscribe to EndNote; others must pay for a subscription.
-A couple of the free tools available are Mendeley and Zotero.
+9. To help you with organizing or managing your research, consider using a citation management tool.
+Rutgers subscribes to EndNote and RefWorks.
+A couple of the free tools available are Zotero and Mendeley.
 Most indexes/databases can export citations into these citation managers, at which point you can then organize them into folders.
 When you write a paper, the citation management tool can generate citations for you.
 Some also allow you to save PDFs and even make annotations within the PDF for future reference.

 10. Interested in opportunities to learn more?
 The Dana Library and Graduate School-Newark are co-sponsoring a number of graduate student workshops intended to help students with doing literature research (i.e., information literacy skills), handling data, and much more!
 All will be Webinars this Fall and are free for students to attend, although registration is required.
 The New Brunswick Libraries also offers workshops of different topics and those are open to RU-Newark students, as well.
 In addition, you can learn on-demand via tutorials available on the Libraries Web site.
 (Note: For those at RU-Newark interested in writing help, consider the Writing Center.)

 There are several ways to seek help from a librarian: